 Open all year, St. Noel Retreat and Conference Center is the perfect place to get away for the weekend, host a retreat or youth group, or just enjoy the beauty of Camp Ondessonk and surrounding Shawnee National Forest without having to “rough it”.

-The Beach Cabana is a newly constructed gazebo located next to Lake St. Isaac and the Beach Shower House.
+The Beach Cabana: The Cabana is a recently constructed gazebo located next to Lake St. Isaac and the Beach Shower House.
 With benches lining the circumference and a nice sized fire pit in the center with a grill grate and hood, this space is perfect for small to medium groups wanting to gather for any meeting or meal.